Did You Know That If You’re Injured, Worry Can Make it Worse?

 The Amygdala makes a snap judgment – if the images or sounds are judged to be dangerous, it sends a signal of distress to the brain’s hypothalamus.

 The hypothalamus is almost like a switchboard at this point.
 When the switch is turned “on”, it sends signals to the body’s adrenal glands which then pump the hormone epinephrine (also known as adrenalin) throughout the body.

-The epinephrine is responsible for the alert feeling you get when you encounter a dangerous or off-putting situation.
-Your heart rate will increase, your alertness will become heightened, and your pupils will dilate, as your body perceives its exposed to extreme harm.
+Epinephrine is responsible for the alert feeling you get when you encounter a dangerous or off-putting situation.
+Your heart rate will increase, your alertness will become heightened, and your pupils will dilate, as your body perceives it is exposed to extreme harm.

 While this response may seem beneficial, it can cause irreparable repair if it’s chronically activated.
 Some of the damage the stress response can cause could even make its way towards your muscles.